ranfysvalle02/just-a-bag-of-words/README.md

 - Vocabulary creation: It automatically creates a vocabulary of unique words from the input text.
 - Sparse matrix representation: It represents the BoW representation as a sparse matrix, which is efficient for handling large datasets with many unique words.
 - Customization: You can customize the CountVectorizer using various parameters, such as stop_words, ngram_range, and max_features, to tailor the BoW representation to your specific needs.

+A sparse matrix is a matrix where most of the elements are zero.
+This is often the case in datasets with high dimensionality, such as those encountered in natural language processing or machine learning.

+In the context of the Bag-of-Words (BoW) representation, a sparse matrix is used to represent the occurrence of words in a document.
+Each row of the matrix corresponds to a document, and each column corresponds to a unique word in the vocabulary.
+The value at the intersection of a row and column indicates the number of times that word appears in the corresponding document.

+Because most documents will only contain a small subset of the total vocabulary, the resulting matrix will be very sparse, with many zero values.
+This makes it inefficient to store the entire matrix in a dense format.
+Instead, sparse matrix representations are used to store only the non-zero elements of the matrix, along with their corresponding row and column indices.
+This can significantly reduce the memory footprint of the BoW representation, making it feasible to work with large datasets.

+There are several different sparse matrix representations, including:

+* **Compressed Sparse Row (CSR) format:** This format stores the matrix as three arrays: one for the non-zero values, one for the column indices of the non-zero values, and one for the row offsets of the non-zero values.
+* **Compressed Sparse Column (CSC) format:** This format is similar to CSR, but it stores the matrix by column instead of by row.
+* **Coordinate List (COO) format:** This format stores the matrix as three arrays: one for the row indices of the non-zero values, one for the column indices of the non-zero values, and one for the non-zero values themselves.

+The choice of which sparse matrix representation to use depends on the specific application and the type of operations that will be performed on the matrix.

 ### Limitations of Bag of Words: